 Shepherd’s Pie is one of those comfort foods that is never going out of style.
-Some may turn to mac n’ cheese, but when I need comfort, I make Shepherd’s Pie.
-Luckily I married a guy who shares this sentiment.
 This homely casserole is a mainstay during the winter months.
-You can make it to taste by adding more veggies, but I’m going with my go-to simple recipe.

 The meat sauce is made from minced or ground beef or lamb, or a combination.
 Traditionally Shepherd’s Pie is made from lamb.
 If beef is used, then it’s called Cottage Pie.
-It just sort of depends on what is available to us and that’s what I’ll use.
-Where I live in Idaho, we have access to really high-quality grass-fed lamb, and believe me, that makes a difference!
+You can use whatever is available to you.

 Besides using really flavorful meat, let’s talk about building a good base of flavor with veggies.
-I love using loads of onions along with some diced carrots.
+Start by using loads of onions along with some diced carrots.
 They both add a natural sweetness.
-And then from there, I add minimal spices and herbs so the meat can shine.
+And then from there, add minimal spices and herbs so the meat can shine.
 There’s always plenty of garlic and a splash of Worcestershire sauce.
 And that’s pretty much it.

 Mashed potatoes are another integral part of this dish.
-As far as I’m concerned, there can be equal parts mash and meat sauce.
-We opt for golden potatoes whenever possible because they have an irresistible buttery texture and flavor, but russets are great too.
-Waxy red potatoes tend to be gluey when mashed, so we stick to the more all-purpose varieties.
+This recipe recommends equal parts mash and meat sauce.
+Opt for golden potatoes whenever possible because they have an irresistible buttery texture and flavor, but russets are great too.
+Waxy red potatoes tend to be gluey when mashed, so stick to the more all-purpose varieties.

-Like my grandmother, I’m partial to boiling the potatoes in their jackets and peeling afterwards because it’s so much easier.
+Boil the potatoes in their jackets and peel afterwards because it’s so much easier.
 The potatoes that are unpeeled also absorb less water as they cook, which leads to creamier mashed potatoes.
-And if I’m feeling lazy, I won’t peel them at all afterwards either.
-(And I’ll hope my kids don’t notice or care!)
+If you’re want to skip a step, don’t peel them at all after boiling.

-Cabbage is a natural side dish for this, or any Irish dish, I think.
-But it helps kind of cut through the richness of the pie too.
+Cabbage is a natural side dish for this, or any Irish dish.
+It helps kind of cut through the richness of the pie too.
 Oh, except that it’s cabbage cooked in butter.
 And that’s pretty much it.
 Cabbage and butter.
 A little salt.
 So delicious.

-And it wouldn’t be St. Patrick’s Day at my house without a thick slice of Rachel Allen’s Traditional Irish Soda Bread.
-Easiest soda bread recipe I’ve ever made, and my family’s favorite.
+It’s also good paired with a thick slice of Rachel Allen’s Traditional Irish Soda Bread.
+Easiest soda bread recipe ever.

 The Best Irish Shepherd’s Pie